tashaxing/petty_stl/README.md

 # petty_stl
-A little stl implementation in C++11 like a pet
+A little stl implementation in C++ like a pet